 So what's the difference between mold and mildew?
 They're both fungi, and both like damp conditions.
 Both have a funky, musty odor, but mold tends to be stinkier.

-Mold is usually thicker, and can penetrate into materials.
+Mold is usually thicker, black or green, looks fuzzy and can penetrate into materials.
 If a mold infestation is bad enough, it can cause structural damage.
 Black molds are commonly associated with health problems and may require professional mold remediation.

 Sometimes a home or basement is musty from other sources.
 Pet odors, VOCs and other chemicals from carpets, furniture or other items may also contribute to a stuffy, musty house.